Sensor and transmitter frequently asked questions

 CGM alerts at night may be caused by a few different reasons ranging from sensor insertion to site placement.
 Here are a few tips to help prevent getting CGM alerts in the middle of the night.

-• Know your calibration status.
+• If you use the Guardian™ Sensor 3, know your calibration status.
 The calibration icon shows how much time is left until your next scheduled calibration is due and calibrating before bed helps reduce the chance of needing a calibration overnight while sleeping.

 • Customize nighttime alert settings.
 Talk to your healthcare team about high and low glucose limits overnight to make sure alerts are personalized to meet your needs.
 You may consider setting both high and low limits differently for the overnight period.